 Once the defendant is arrested, if the police put a full no-contact protective order in place it lasts until the defendant goes to court and the judge reviews it.
 If the judge decides to uphold the full no-contact protective order, the defendant will not be able to speak to the protected party for the duration of the case unless an attorney gets it modified.
 This protective order is the most dangerous to be entered into against someone because any sort of contact is considered a violation, including third-party contact.
 For example, if someone sends a letter through another person or they have another person send a message to the protected party that is a violation of this protective order.
 Any other sort of incidental contact, such as texting or liking someone’s picture on social media, is a violation of protective orders.
 It is a big deal because a violation of the protective order is a felony in Connecticut.

-Full Residential Stay-Away Protective Order
+What Are The Requirements for a Full Residential Stay-Away Protective Order?

-The second level of protective order is called a full residential stay-away protective order.
+The second level of a protective order is called a full residential stay-away protective order.
 This protective order does not ban all contact between the parties.
 It bans the defendant from visiting the alleged victim’s residence or home regardless of whether they lived together before the arrest and regardless of whether they have children together.

 Partial Protective Orders